SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 ## Introduction - Scenario
-In this exercise you will get introduced to the Serverless functionality of Kyma and how to expose them via OAuth2 secured API.
+In this exercise, you will get introduced to the Serverless functionality of Kyma and how to expose them via OAuth2 secured API.
-This exercise will continue to use our web application created in the previous exercise, it will be modified replacing the local functions to call the new Kyma Serverless Services exposed.
+This exercise will continue to use our web application, created in the previous activity, modifying it, replacing the local functions to call the new Kyma Serverless Services exposed.
-The exercise 4, also generated a ready to use Docker image of the web application, which can led you to focus on the Kyma activities
+Exercise 4 also generated a ready to use Docker image of the web application, leading you to focus on the Kyma activities.

 The goal is to create new Serverless functions and secure them via OAuth2 API using your *project: "Kyma"* installation.

 ### You Will Learn How to:

-- Create an Serverless service in the *project: "Kyma"*
+- Create a Serverless service in the *project: "Kyma"*
 - Create an OAuth2 client credentials
 - Configure a Serverless service to be authenticated using OAuth2